AzumaraJoseph/Budgety-App/README.md

 This app shows the balance, the income and the outcome. it also has a dashboard where the user can add a new entry (an income or an expense), she/he can toggle between the income list (that show only all income entries) and the expenses list (that shows only the outcome entries) and all list that shows all the entries.
 The user can edit or delete an entry.
 Our app has a chart, so the user can easily compare the income and outcome.

 ## Installation
-To install and set up the Oxford Royale Academy Project locally, follow these steps:
+To install and set up the Budgety-App locally, follow these steps:

 ```bash
 # Clone the repository